 Designer Ginny Macdonald has built an amazing career in interior design.
 Having spent time working for the legendary Emily Henderson, her unique take on interiors was honed further in the US, after her time as a retail designer in the UK.
-Ginny moved to the states in 2012 and became one of the most sought after interior designers, under Emily Henderson.
+Ginny moved to the states in 2012 and became one of the most sought-after residential interiors designer, under Emily Henderson.
 She branched off on her own in 2017 and has completed some amazing spaces.
-We talked with Ginny all about her unique approach to interior design and her tips for starting an interior project on the right foot.
+We talked with Ginny all about her unique approach to interior design and her tips for starting a project related to residential interiors on the right foot.

 Thank you Ginny for taking the time to share your thoughts with us.
 Tell us about Ginny Macdonald Design.
 How did you get started?